josephabbey/josephabbey.dev/src/content/blog/predbat-for-smart-battery-management.md

 ![Power Prediction](../../assets/blog/predboard-dashboard/power-prediction.png)

 This graph shows the predicted power on the battery and grid, based on the plan created.
-Notice when the battery is full because there is lots of grid export.
+The power predictions are noisy, this seems to be a quirk of the load model which seems to be accurate over time, but has random instantaneous spikes.
+Notice at roughly 13:00, the battery gets to 100% and the battery power (teal) goes to 0 and the grid power (blue) becomes negative, meaning export.

 ## Home Assistant Integration